muximus3/OneAPI/README.md

 `api_type`: Currently supported values are "open_ai", "azure", or "claude".

 `api_version`: This field is optional.
 Azure provides several versions of APIs, such as "2023-03-15-preview".
 However, the OpenAI SDK always has a default value set for this field.
 Therefore, you should only specify a specific value if you want to use that particular version of APIs.

+`chat_template`: This field is optional.
+When using local endpoint server, pass a JinJa2 template designed specifically for that model.
+The template render function would takes `messages` as parameters `template.render(messages=msgs, **kwargs)`.

 #### Chat example:
 #### There are three acceptable types of inputs for function `chat()`: